joshlampen/jungle/README.md

 # Jungle

-Jungle is a mini e-commerce application built with Rails.
+Jungle is a mini e-commerce application built with Ruby on Rails.
 For this project I took on an existing codebase and integrated new features and test suites.

 - Front End: ERB, Sass
 - Back End: Ruby on Rails